-- The City of Moscow plans to develop the Ring Road concept, which is a long range, unfunded improvement.
-The project is a planned loop around the City of Moscow that would permit through traffic on both US-95 and SH-8 to travel around the perimeter of the City to facilitate circulation in and around Moscow and to reduce congestion from regional through traffic.
-The Ring Road would be on both sides of US-95 with a crossing just south of the Primeland Silos.
-The Ring Road Concept has been developed to a point that an alignment is proposed based on topographic conditions, expected design standards, and anticipated use.
-The concept and alignment have been based upon ITD design standards in the southwest quadrant (US-95 to SH-8) and Minor Arterial Standards in all other quadrants. - A proposed ball park (parks and open space) was rezoned and annexed into the City.
-Build-out of the park isn't anticipated for several years but it is included in the Parks and Recreation Master Plan (City of Moscow 2009). - Future auto-urban commercial land uses are planned along the US-95 corridor entering Moscow. - Auto-urban residential growth areas have been extended further south of the City. - The City of Moscow recently worked on a new Master Plan for an Industrial Park that is located north of the South Fork of the Palouse River.
+- The City of Moscow plans to develop the Ring Road concept which is a long range, unfunded improvement.
+The project is a planned loop around the City of Moscow that would permit through traffic on both US-95 and SH-8 to travel around the perimeter of the City.
+It has no definitive alignment although it was proposed generally west of existing US-95.
+The alternative to a western route would be an eastern route; however, several factors make the western route a more logical choice.
+These reasons include the deterrents to city growth to the west, proximity to the university, the central business district and shopping areas, proximity of Pullman, and the potential for city growth. - A proposed ball park (parks and open space) was rezoned and annexed into the City.
+Build out of the park isn't anticipated for several years. - Future auto-urban commercial land uses are planned along the US-95 corridor entering Moscow. - Auto-urban residential growth areas have been extended further south of the City. - The City of Moscow recently worked on a new Master Plan for an Industrial Park that is located north of the South Fork of the Palouse River.